-Please read through the provided financial assistance resources below prior to scheduling an appointment with an International Student Advisor.
+Please read through the provided financial assistance resources below prior to scheduling an appointment with a DSO.

 Please visit the Financial Aid and Scholarships Website for information to apply for Texas State Scholarships.

 The Student Government scholarship is awarded by merit of leadership, community involvement and overall strength as a student at Texas State.
-Applications for the Student Government scholarship are open to all Texas State students who meet the following criteria, and awards range from $500 to $2000.
-Click here for more information.
+Applications for the Student Government scholarship are open to all Texas State students who meet the criteria.
+The Student Government Scholarship was created to assist middle class students whose families struggle to pay for the demanding cost of higher education.
+The maximum individual scholarship award for current Texas State students continuing in the 2018-2019 academic year is $2,000.
+All eligible Texas State University students may apply.
+Scholarship link will be sent through email from the Student Body President through VPSA.

 Continuing Student Scholarships